-Prepare to have a new-found disdain for your current sofa, bedside tables, throw cushions and storage baskets, you’ll be wanting to upgrade everything after a visit to one of these homewares hotspots.
+Prepare to have a newfound disdain for your current sofa, bedside tables, throw cushions, and storage baskets because you’ll be wanting to upgrade everything after a visit to these homewares hotspots.

 Keep scrolling for my top 5 homewares haunts in Byron Bay.

 While this is technically not a store per se, I found Purc Studio via Instagram and I’m so glad that I did.
 Marty is also a Bondi expat and creates custom furniture that you’ll be sure to love for a lifetime.
 It was probably a little insulting that I asked for stump stools over his incredible handcrafted handiwork, but I will be back for sure.
 Next on the list is a single bed once our daughter is ready to move from her cot.
 In the meantime, I’ll keep crushing on our new bedside stools.

 While I distinctly remember disliking my mother’s cane bookshelf, rattan has come a long way since the '80s and in case you haven’t noticed, is having a real moment.
 And Byron Bay Hanging Chairs needs to be your first port of call to get this trend.
 From bed heads to daybeds to the infamous hanging chairs, Byron Bay Hanging Chairs has that special something you never knew you needed but will wonder how you lived without it.